uclapi/roomie_mcroomface/docs/source/index.html.md

 #Delete a booking
 ### `/delete_booking`
-This allows users to delete a book they have already booked.
+This allows users to delete a booking they have already booked.

 ## Request Parameters